apstal/apstal/README.md

 Watch how visitors interact with your site.
 See every click, scroll, and rage click without installing additional tools.

 **Cookieless Tracking**
 No cookies, no consent banners, no GDPR headaches.
-Apstal is privacy-first by design.
+Apstal is privacy-first.

 **One Script, Everything Included**
-Analytics, session replay, AI chatbot, and heatmaps in a single lightweight script (~37KB gzipped).
+Analytics, session replay, AI agent, and heatmaps in a single lightweight script.

 ## How It Works